Psycho IV: The Beginning: Production

-Reception
+Release

+Critical reception

-The film was met with mixed reviews when first broadcast on Showtime.
+The film was met with mixed reviews when it was first broadcast on Showtime.
 Henry Stewart of L Magazine said: "Garris evinces high-grade professionalism, but his comic-book approximations of real emotions—like desire, madness and murderlust—feel empty.
 Hitchcock this most certainly ain't".
 Some reviewers received the film with greater optimism.
 Ninjadixon.com stated: "This is a good TV movie, way better than its reputation, and continues the tradition of great acting in the series".
 Cultreviews.com said: "The film is shot well, the fire sequence, by Rodney Charters, is particularly stunning.
 The only real trouble with this film is the bad writing, which, considering that it was the baby of the scriptwriter of the original, Joseph Stefano, is very disappointing indeed".
 Matt Poirier of Directtovideoconnoisseur.com wrote: "This was a pretty unmemorable movie.
 It tried to make references to the original, like one where Perkins cuts his thumb, and the blood going into the drain mimics the blood in the famous shower scene.
 Way too obvious and pretty obnoxious".
 Despite some negative reviews, the film received high Nielsen ratings with around 10 million viewers watching the premiere.
-Two years after the film was released, it was nominated for a Saturn award for Best Genre Television Series.
+Two years after the film was released, it was nominated for a Saturn Award for Best Genre Television Series at the 18th Saturn Awards.

 Although Stefano did not immediately disclose his decision to ignore the two sequels (thus ignoring the character of Norman's aunt Emma Spool), horror fiction writer and critic Robert Price has noted that "Psycho IV seems to be intended as a direct sequel to the original Psycho, with no reference to Psycho II or III.
 Norman may have been healed and released from his first confinement, not from the confinement that takes place at the end of Psycho III".
 Horror writer James Futch regards this as a defect, complaining that the film "ignores much of the Psycho mythology".

 Home media

-Psycho IV: The Beginning was released on VHS and Laserdisc by MCA Universal Home Video in 1991.
+Psycho IV: The Beginning was released on VHS and Laserdisc by MCA/Universal Home Video in 1991.
 It was later re-issued on VHS by GoodTimes Home Video, under license from Universal Studios Home Video in 1998.

-The film was released on DVD in Region 1 as part of a triple feature package with Psycho II and Psycho III on August 14, 2007 by Universal Studios Home Entertainment.
+The film was released on DVD in Region 1 as part of a triple feature package with Psycho II and Psycho III on August 14, 2007, by Universal Studios Home Entertainment.
 Universal has also released some four-title Region 2 packages that include the 1960 original.
 A single-disc Region 2 version of Psycho IV (titled Psychose: L'origine) was released in France in 2007 by Aventi Distribution.

 Shout!
 Factory, under their Scream Factory logo, released the film on Blu-ray in August 2016.